 I love learning.
 I enjoy copious research.
 When I find a strong, biblical teacher, I attach like a parasite, drinking deeply of the nourishment he or she offers.
 While I haven’t seen my college pastors or my teachers at the McKenzie Study Center in 30 years, they still teach me through their sermons, blogs, books and articles.
-I’ve never met RC Sproul, but I feel like I know him well — at least I know his scholarship.
+I never met RC Sproul, but I feel like I knew him well — at least I know his scholarship — through his ministry.

-I’ve finely tuned my ear to recognize good methodology and bible study skills carefully applied.
-I’ve learned who is most likely to have the cultural background, who knows the nuances of the biblical languages, who has done the most work on poetry and prophecy, etc.
+I’ve finely tuned my theological ear to recognize good methodology carefully applied.
+I’ve learned who is most likely to have the cultural background, who is likely to know the nuances of the original languages, who has done the most work on poetry and prophecy, etc.